Share →

-Onward again to the Judiciary page.
+Onward again to the Judiciary.
 OMG AL FRANKEN I LOVE YOU!
-I remember some of his campaign ads were so sincere, with his wife sitting next to him, while he recounted his personal investment in making the country better.
-His blurb on the website is different from everyone else’s.
+Some of his campaign ads were so sincere, with his wife sitting next to him, while he recounted his personal investment in making the country better.
+His blurb on the website differentiates him from other candidates.
 Everyone lists their credentials, the issues they’re concerned with, and the committees they’ve served.
-Maybe Franken doesn’t follow suit because he’s a freshman Senator, but I suspect after years of service, his bio will remain the same.
-It reminds me of his video announcing his campaign (which, by the way, was brilliant) in which sounded utterly sincere.
-Here is his blurb:
+Maybe Franken doesn’t follow suit because he’s a freshman Senator, but after years of service, his bio will probably remain the same.

 Al Franken (D) was born on May 21, 1951, and grew up in St. Louis Park, Minnesota.
 He graduated from Harvard in 1973, where he met his wife Franni.
 They’ve been married for 33 years, and have two children: daughter Thomasin, 28, and son Joe, 24.
 Franken spent the last 37 years as a comedy writer, author, and radio talk show host, and has taken part in seven USO tours, visiting troops overseas in Germany, Bosnia, Kosovo, and Uzbekistan – as well as visiting Iraq, Afghanistan, and Kuwait four times.
 In 2008, Franken was elected to the Senate as a member of the DFL (Democratic-Farmer-Labor) Party from Minnesota, and was sworn in in July 2009 following a statewide hand recount.
 He currently sits on the Health, Education, Labor, and Pension Committee; the Judiciary Committee; the Committee on Indian Affairs; and the Special Committee on Aging.
 Franken is a long-time advocate for affordable, accessible health care, an economy that works for the middle class, the protection of a secure retirement, the promise of a 21st century education for our kids, and the creation of a green economy that creates jobs and improves our environment.

-He starts with when and where he was born and who is family is.
+He starts with when and where he was born, and who is family is.
 No one else has that on their statement.
-I’m usually dismissive of politicians who do that, but Franken constantly refers to his background and his family as the motivation for his political career.
+I’m usually dismissive of politicians who do that, but Franken constantly refers to his background and family as the motivation for his political career.
 In his campaign, he deftly balanced claiming a working-class background and admitting his own privilege.
 To me, “grew up in St. Louis Park, Minnesota” encapsulates all that “real people” rhetoric.
 Then he modestly references his expansive comedy career without either exploiting or downplaying it.
-He includes the recount controversy over his election, which was an unnecessary reference, but which shows to me that he value’s transparency.
+He includes the recount controversy over his election, which was an unnecessary reference, but which shows to me that he values transparency.
 And last, but not least…. he cares about KIDS!
 KIDS, not children, KIDS.
-That cinches the deal for me and earns him my undying admiration.
+That cinches the deal and earns him my undying admiration.
 Ok, he already had that.
 I like “kids” because it’s so unpretentious and homey.
 Ok, the final thing that closes the already closed deal is his picture (it’s his standard Senator picture).
 That smile that has the faintest possibility of smirk to it, but is simultaneously happy and earnest.
 Of course I’m biased, but to me Franken is about as “Mr. Smith Goes To Washington” as you can get.

 Leave a Reply